Kimserey/BlogArchive/20160323_Compose_WebSharper_Sitelets_with_fsx_files_part1.md

  3. Serves a single endpoint.

 It also provides some helper functions to rapidly create sitelets.
-It is interesting to look at how `Warp` works as it is _almost the same_ code that runs during MSbuild when [unpacking scripts and content files](https://github.com/intellifactory/websharper/blob/master/src/compiler/WebSharper.Compiler/commands/UnpackCommand.fs).
+It is interesting to look at how `WebSharper.Warp` works as it is _almost the same_ code that runs during MSbuild when [unpacking scripts and content files](https://github.com/intellifactory/websharper/blob/master/src/compiler/WebSharper.Compiler/commands/UnpackCommand.fs).

 ### Using WebSharper.Compiler

-The main function in `Warp` is the `compile`.
+The main function in `WebSharper.Warp` is the `compile`.
 It is located in the `Compilation` module and uses `WebSharper.Compiler`.
 ```
 let compile (asm: System.Reflection.Assembly) =
     let loader = getLoader()